TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Multi-stage Programming Formulations

-In this section, we first present our T-EXACT (traditional exact) algorithm based on two-stage SP.
-We then discuss the scalability issue of traditional SP which is later verified in our experiment, shown in Section VI.
+In this section, we present two variants of EXACT solutions, T-EXACT and E-EXACT and their corresponding sample average approximation T-SAA and E-SAA, respectively.
+T-EXACT is based on two-stage stochastic programming while E-EXACT is the edge-based formulation with cycle-elimination.
+We then discuss the scalability issue of traditional stochastic programming which is later verified in our experiment, shown in Section \ref{sec:exp}.